phalcon-orphanage/docs/en/db-layer.md

 );
 ```

-However this solution requires that the developer pays special attention about how bound parameters are passed and their types.
+However, this solution requires that the developer pays special attention about how bound parameters are passed and their types.
 To make this task easier and avoid unexpected exceptions you can instruct Phalcon to do this casting for you:

 ```php
 <?php